• Explore. Learn. Thrive. Fastlane Media Network

 image of three people sitting around a coffee table with legs crossed

-I Quit featured six entrepreneurs guided by the series’ three mentors: Shopify President Harley Finkelstein; GoldieBlox CEO Debbie Sterling; and WP Narrative_ CEO Tricia Clarke-Stone.
+I Quit featured six entrepreneurs guided by the series’ three mentors: Shopify President Harley Finkelstein, GoldieBlox CEO Debbie Sterling, and WP Narrative_ CEO Tricia Clarke-Stone.
 DCL.

 Take Sandro Petrillo, for example, a self-described soap collector and soap-making hobbyist.
 Pre-pandemic, Sandro was a full-time experience designer building interactive installations for brands, music artists, and performance venues.
-A bout of burnout led him to take a “soap sabbatical” at the beginning of 2020—a couple of months to give his part-time soap-making passion more attention.
+A about of burnout led him to take a “soap sabbatical” at the beginning of 2020—a couple of months to give his part-time soap-making passion more attention.

-But when the pandemic hit, his installations were paused and returning to work wasn’t an option.
+But when the pandemic hit, his installations were paused, and returning to work wasn’t an option.

 That’s when Sandro leaned into the entrepreneurial path.
 With extra time on his hands and fresh learnings from his soap sabbatical, he zeroed in on the hobby.
 Time and money-wise, there was little to lose.
-He launched SSSOAPS two months later with a Shopify store and an Instagram account.
+He launched SOAPS two months later with a Shopify store and an Instagram account.
 His first batch sold out immediately.

 Sandro Petrillo pictured packaging soap in his Toronto-based studio